Marti2405/Poisson-Equation-Solver/MorePDEs/README.md

 1D_Heat_NBC.jl : Numerical Approximation of the Heat equation in 1D with Neumann Boundary Condition

+2D_Heat_FB.jl : Numerical Approximation of the Heat equation in 2D with Fixed Boundary Condition

 1D_Wave_FB.jl : Numerical Approximation of Wave equation in 1D